-Posted by Tom Mallard over 8 years ago
+Posted by Tom Mallard almost 13 years ago

 The main feature of passive solar is from collecting and storing heat for comfort, so two parts, greenhouse panels or plastic form an essential part, and for a refugee camp, dirt for thermal mass.

 Taking a standard 3ftx8ft panel for walls, a 7-1/2ft wall section with a 3ft opening to a matching wall section to be built with a planter by cutting 5 panels into 3ft & 5ft sections to make an "L" shaped cross section with a lot of mass down low, the upper wall 18" wide.

 With a open floor width from the planter to the base of the greenhouse wall is 9ft, the roof overhang to adjust seasonal gain by latitude & climate, made from 12ft panels, 7 side panels 8ft tall finish the core, material for doors, vents.

 That's 19-3ftx8ft tin-panels plus 8ftx18ft of greenhouse wall, 6-3ftx12ft roofing panels for a core living unit that has 6ft of width at full height and 3ft more to the base of the greenhouse wall allowing sleeping to fit without taking too much from the active space, so, 12ftx18ft overall.
 The east-facing side can be clear panels to help morning warming.

 The north side represents the cold sink, where a cistern and storage can be, this side is optional so not drawn in.
 Since ramming dirt for walls is semi-permanent, it grounds the tin for stormy weather, adds quiet, drapes can insulate fairly well.